 Audi TT Review

-- "The 2013 Audi TT is a stylish choice in the personal sporty car realm thanks to its premium feel and avant garde appearance.
-But most competitors are more appealing overall." -- Edmunds
+- "The 2014 Audi TT is a fine choice in the personal sporty car realm thanks to its premium feel and avant-garde appearance.
+But you'll find that competitors in this price range offer more in the way of performance and utility." -- Edmunds

 Other Sports Cars to Consider

 Test drivers are impressed with the Porsche Boxster's athletic handling and powerful six-cylinder engine choices.
 They also like its modern cabin design and comfortable, supportive seats.